oveddan/blog/content/posts/presence/controlling-a-kinetic-sculpture/index.md

 !Show code for 3d sphere and rotations

-This made it really easy to switch to control the real motors.
-The rotations of these cylinders mapped directly to target rotation values of the real servo motors and poles attaches to them, so when it came time to switch it was a simple direct conversion between the values.
+This made it really easy to switch back and forth between rendering a simulation and controlling the real motors.
+The rotations of these cylinders mapped directly to target rotation values of the real servo motors and poles attaches to them, so when it came time to switch it was a simple direct mapping between the values.

 ## Obtaining real-time performance with multithreading

-Before building the kinetic installation, I prototyped the installation in processing to test out the interaction with users.
+Before building the kinetic installation, I prototyped the installation in Processing to test out the interaction with users.
 The biggest feedback I got was that delay was noticeable, and the delay made it not as clear that the eyes were controlling the visuals.
 In some cases, it would take up to **3 seconds** from the time a frame was captured to when the gaze prediction was shown.